-A relatively recent photo manipulator that replaced Luminar 4 is called Luminar AI ($64 one-time).
+A relatively recent photo manipulator that replaced Luminar 4 is Luminar AI ($64 one-time).
 It was launched in December 2020.
 Templates are the app’s foundation; they are essentially AI-powered presets that determine the optimal adjustments for your picture based on its analysis.

 Because of the AI features, Luminar AI is also easier to use than Lightroom; however, it offers inferior library tools and masking choices.

 The most well-known picture editing program accessible is Photoshop (from $9.99/month).
 It’s more complex than Lightroom and has more features, but it’s also more difficult to learn and operate.
 Also, you can hire a Photoshop expert to do the heavy lifting for you.

 Take raw photos to edit photos of yourself better

 While this guide tells you how to edit selfies of yourself, you should know that shooting in RAW will provide you with the most flexibility later on.
 JPG format compresses images, while RAW formats don’t; thus, you get the full resolution every time.

 At first sight, you may not be able to tell the difference between a RAW and a JPEG.
 But, there is a world of difference between the two regarding digital photography and picture editing.

 You may change your camera to shoot in RAW by going into its settings and selecting the raw option.
 In most cases, you’ll have the option of saving in either JPG alone, RAW only, or both formats.
 Go to the instruction manual if you have trouble locating the menu.